mbloch/mapshaper/docs/development/frame-tool-design.md

 - Snap to 100%: the rendered symbol scale is exactly 1, and page-interior symbol transforms and dimensions match SVG output, excluding preview chrome, outside mask, viewport margin and antialiasing.
-- Crop drag: percentage constant, page size changes.
+- Fix scale drag or fit: percentage constant, output size changes.
-- Change-scale drag with size locked: page size constant, percentage changes;
+- Fix output drag or fit: output size constant, percentage changes;
   fixed-aspect drag anchoring is preserved.
 - Undo after a frame drag restores the extent, the overlay and the readout.
 - Create, delete, rename and numeric edits produce correct undo and replayable